dolphindb/Tutorials_EN/jit.md

 In subsequent releases, we plan to add the following features in DolphinDB JIT:

-1. Support more data forms such as dictionary and more data types such as STRING.
+- Support more data forms such as dictionary and more data types such as STRING.
-2. Support more mathematical and statistical functions.
+- Support more mathematical and statistical functions.
-3. Enhance type inference.
+- Enhance type inference.
 Can infer the data types of results for more built-in functions.
-4. Support declaration of data types for parameters, results and local variables in user-defined functions.

 ## 7 Summary